elenekat/Installing_FLASH/README.md

 There might be some errors when trying to compile.

-Some of other errors I had were fixed after using:
+Some of errors I had were fixed after using:

 ```bash
 make clean